akkartik/mu/subx/Readme.md

   on unsigned integers)
 * Only relative jump instructions (with 8-bit or 16-bit offsets).

-The ELF binaries generated are statically linked and missing a lot of features as well.
+The ELF binaries generated are statically linked and missing a lot of advanced ELF features as well.
 But they will run.

 For more details on programming in this subset, consult the online help:
 ```